 Operating Income (Loss).
-Operating loss as a percentage of revenues was 2% in the Current Year compared to operating income as a percentage of revenues of 8% in the Prior Year.
-Excluding gains on asset sales, operating loss as a percentage of revenues was 3% in the Current Year compared to operating income as a percentage of revenues of 7% in the Prior Year.
+Operating loss as a percentage of revenues was 2% in 2016 compared to operating income as a percentage of revenues of 8% in 2015.
+Excluding gains on asset sales, operating loss as a percentage of revenues was 3% in 2016 compared to operating income as a percentage of revenues of 7% in 2015.
 The decrease in operating income as a percentage of revenues was primarily due to reduced revenues, the consolidation of Aeróleo and increased depreciation expense.

 Interest Income.
-Interest income was \$0.5 million lower in the Current Year primarily due to the early buy-out of helicopter leases by a customer in the Prior Year.
+Interest income was \$0.5 million lower in 2016 primarily due to the early buy-out of helicopter leases by a customer in 2015.

 Interest Expense.
-Interest expense was \$3.8 million higher in the Current Year primarily due to decreased capitalized interest of \$5.6 million and a \$0.5 million write off of previously capitalized financing costs due to the reduction of the total commitment amount of our Revolving Credit Facility, partially offset by savings of \$2.3 million due to the cumulative repurchases of our 7.750% Senior Notes.
+Interest expense was \$3.8 million higher in 2016 primarily due to decreased capitalized interest of \$5.6 million and a \$0.5 million write off of previously capitalized financing costs due to the reduction of the total commitment amount of our Revolving Credit Facility, partially offset by savings of \$2.3 million due to the cumulative repurchases of our 7.750% Senior Notes.

 Foreign Currency Gains (Losses), net.
-Foreign currency losses were \$2.6 million in the Prior Year primarily due to the weakening of the euro resulting in losses on our euro-denominated balances and realized losses on settled forward currency contracts.
+Foreign currency losses were \$2.6 million in 2015 primarily due to the weakening of the euro resulting in losses on our eurodenominated balances and realized losses on settled forward currency contracts.

 Gain on Debt Extinguishment.
-Gains on debt extinguishment were \$0.5 million in the Current Year due to the repurchase of \$5.0 million of our 7.750% Senior Notes.
-Gains on debt extinguishment were \$1.6 million in the Prior Year due to the repurchase of \$50.2 million of our 7.750% Senior Notes.
+Gains on debt extinguishment were \$0.5 million in 2016 due to the repurchase of \$5.0 million of our 7.750% Senior Notes.
+Gains on debt extinguishment were \$1.6 million in 2015 due to the repurchase of \$50.2 million of our 7.750% Senior Notes.

 Gain on Sale of FBO.
-The sale of the FBO in the Prior Year resulted in cash proceeds of \$14.3 million and a pre-tax gain of \$12.9 million.
+The sale of the FBO in 2015 resulted in cash proceeds of \$14.3 million and a pre-tax gain of \$12.9 million.

 Income Tax Expense (Benefit).
-Income tax benefit was \$3.4 million in the Current Year compared to expense of \$14.1 million in the Prior Year.
-The decrease in expense was primarily due to a taxable net loss and a \$0.5 million benefit resulting from the correction of errors in our prior year tax provision in the Current Year as well as the write-off of a deferred tax asset related to the consolidation of Aeróleo and a nonrecurring charge to deferred taxes related to the transfer of a helicopter to Hauser Investments Limited ("Hauser") in the Prior Year.
+Income tax benefit was \$3.4 million in 2016 compared to expense of \$14.1 million in 2015.
+The decrease in expense was primarily due to a taxable net loss and a \$0.5 million benefit resulting from the correction of errors in our prior year tax provision in 2016 as well as the write-off of a deferred tax asset related to the consolidation of Aeróleo and a nonrecurring charge to deferred taxes related to the transfer of a helicopter to Hauser Investments Limited ("Hauser") in the Prior Year.

 Equity Earnings (Losses), Net of Tax.
-Equity earnings, net of tax, were \$1.1 million in the Current Year compared to losses of \$1.9 million in the Prior Year.
-The increase in equity earnings was primarily due to increased earnings from our Dart joint venture in the Current Year.
+Equity earnings, net of tax, were \$1.1 million in 2016 compared to losses of \$1.9 million in 2015.
+The increase in equity earnings was primarily due to increased earnings from our Dart joint venture in 2016.